davatorium/rofi/doc/rofi.1.markdown

 Specify icon theme to be used.
 If not specified default theme from DE is used, *Adwaita* and *gnome* themes act as fallback themes.

+`-markup`

+Use pango markup to format output wherever possible.

 ### Matching